 The jacket had a cooling function, but hot times are hot.
 “The summer, the winter and the rainy season are not good for biking...”
 Thinking such things, I walked through the district, which was busy with shoppers and tourists, right to the building number 8.

 I entered the elevator of the building that could be seen on the right, and rode to the café at the third floor.
 When I had visited this place near the end of the previous year, I had gotten nervous because I felt too much out-of-place, but still it had been better than invading the Central Cathedral.

 The moment I told a waiter in a black suit, “I have an appointment,” I heard a carefree voice, calling me “Hey, Kirito, I'm here, I'm here!”

 I wrung my neck and cut with quick steps across the inside of the café.

 Before I came to that point, or rather before I entered the café, I had from the depths of my heart felt fed up with him, but the moment I saw that figure, a certain feeling, whether of relief or of anxiety, welled up around me.
-Resolutely I drank it up together with air [the language is so full of metaphors here] and sat on a chair across the table from the man.
+Resolutely, I drank it up together with the air and sat on a chair across the table from the man.

-A waiter brought cold water [? cold boiled rice?] and a wet towel [probably a Japanese custom?].
+A waiter brought cold water and a wet towel.
 I opened my mouth,

 “...
 Is it OK to loiter in such places, Mr. Kikuoka?”